SAP/luigi/docs/navigation-parameters-reference.md

 ### children
 - **type**: array | function
 - **description**:  in this element, you can specify children nodes.
 All children nodes will have the same parent prefix URL.
+You can also return a Promise that resolves to an array of nodes.
+Which can be useful if the child nodes aren't available immediately and need to get fetched asynchronously.
 For example, if you look at our [Fiddle showcase](https://fiddle.luigi-project.io/), you will see that home node has different children: this hierarchy will be reflected in children URLs.
 ```javascript
 navigation: {